Abstract

 Introduction

 In this study, we tested whether species with stronger geographical range shifts also advanced their emergence phenologies, or if one response offsets the need for the other.
-We also asked whether biological traits, range geography (i.e. southerly vs. northerly), or temperature variability predict range shifts at species’ northern range limits, and whether these factors can also predict shifts in species emergence phenology.
+We also asked whether functional traits, range geography (i.e. southerly vs. northerly), or temperature variability predict range shifts at species’ northern range limits, and whether these factors can also predict shifts in species emergence phenology.
 We predicted that species would exhibit shifts in both geography and phenology, as we expect species shifting in phenology to have larger populations, increasing likelihood of dispersal and successful range shifts.
-We predicted that generalist species would shift their phenologies and geographies, as generalists outperform specialists as climate and land uses change (Ball-Damerow et al., 2015, 2014; Hassall and Thompson, 2008; Powney et al., 2015; Rapacciuolo et al., 2017); in contrast, we expect specialists to fail to shift in both space and time, making them more vulnerable to extirpation and extinction.
+We predicted that species able to use both lentic and lotic habitats would shift their phenologies and geographies more than those able to use just one habitat type, as generalists outperform specialists as climate and land uses change (Ball-Damerow et al., 2015, 2014; Hassall and Thompson, 2008; Powney et al., 2015; Rapacciuolo et al., 2017).
 Alternatively, species might respond to rapid climate changes in ways that reflect their geographical position, indicating that where they are found is a better predictor of their conservation risk from global change than their intrinsic biological characteristics.

 Methods